 - Innovative and collaborative learning supported by a brand new 38,800 sq. ft.
 Health Sciences Building equipped with state-of-the-art classrooms, labs, equipment and instructional technology.

 Where can I access an application for admission to the MU OTD Program?

 Applicants must apply through the Centralized Application Service for OTs programs (OTCAS; www.otcas.org).
-The application for our charter class will open in July 2017.
+Applications typically open on OTCAS in July prior to the year of intended matriculation.

 What degree do I need to enter the OTD program?

 Successful applicants need a baccalaureate degree from an accredited college or university.

 Is there a required major to apply to the OTD program?

 No. Applicants can major in anything as long as the required prerequisite courses are completed.